-resolving the interface between two or more subdomains that lie on different cores.
+In order to evaluate these interfaces, communication is only required when resolving the interface between two or more subdomains that lie on different cores.
 As a result, minimizing the number of these interactions can greatly reduce the total amount of communicated data.

 This can be performed by ensuring that neighboring subdomains that are part of the same interface are located on the same core.
 Due to the complexity of the scene and the interactions between different rectangular regions, this is not feasible.
-However, we can use a heuristic algorithm to minimize the number of interfaces that span across multiple cores.
+However, we can use a heuristic to minimize the number of interfaces that span across multiple cores.

 This problem can be reworded as a hypergraph partitioning problem.
 Our hypergraph can be represented as the pair H = (X, E) where X, the nodes of the hypergraph are the rectangular regions of our decomposition, while the hyperedges E represent the interfaces between the rectangular regions.
-Hyperedges are used rather than regular edges because an interface can actually cover more than two subdomains (see Section 3.2.1).
+Hyperedges are used rather than regular edges because an interface can actually cover up to six different subdomains.